 In a well established tank, some individuals begin to show a personality, picking a favorite spot to settle for sleep and returning regularly.
 Once settled, they relax their foot and tentacles which withdraw slightly.
 The shell hangs away from the body.

 Much of their sleep takes place in the daytime.
 They are more active at night to avoid the intensity of sunlight.

 A sleeping snail can often look like a dead snail, so don’t be too quick to start mourning.

-One of the main things that worries owners is seeing their snails float on the surface of the water.
+One of the main things that worry owners is seeing their snails float on the surface of the water.
 Sometimes air can get into a live snail’s shell; this makes it buoyant and rise through the water.
 Some marine species purposefully use bubbles to float and wait for prey.

 To check if a snail is alive, carefully remove it from the water.
 Signs of death include an empty shell, a foul smell, lack of response to touch, and an open trapdoor on the snail’s body.

 Snails sleep very differently from other inhabitants of the water.
 Most fish are diurnal, meaning that they’re active in the day and asleep at night, but snails don’t have a daily schedule.

 Instead of a 24-hour sleeping cycle, a snail’s sleep cycle lasts for 2-3 days.

 Research has shown that over 13 hours, snails sleep in seven small bouts.
 After this, there is a 30 hour period where they are active.